1 Helpful / 0 Not

 Hole 2 (Right turning) is a lightly wooded hole with two stay left mandos guarding the fenced pool area.
 Natural tee.
 A LHBH/RHFH has a great birdie look; RHBH players have to be careful not to fade out early into the deep creek on the left and not to turn it too hard and risk going into the fence short of the basket.

 REMODELED Hole 3 (S to L) now tees from 3's teepad to OLD 4's basket so its now a two-drive hole straight, then left.
 On the tee shot now you do not want to get too far right into the cove where 3's original basket was; instead you want to pass the first set of trees and get to the clearing.
 RHBH players have it easier from the left side of the clearing: LHBH as far to the right without going in the cove.
-The second drive is a mid-range to short-driver with a slight left turn at the end, avoiding a couple guardian trees.
+The second drive is a mid-range to short-driver with a slight turn at the end, avoiding a couple guardian trees (RHBH) or the woods (LHBH).
 On this remodeled hole a carding a 3 should gain on the field because a 2 is virtually impossible without a fairway drive going in.

 4-6 are the ones with the punishing woods both left and right of the fairway. (old #'s 5-7)

 Hole 4 (S) is a risk-reward hole, open straight fairway, slightly uphill, with the basket tucked in to an opening on the left.
 Hit the straight line ahead and land in front of the opening yields a 25-30 foot putt.
+There is a small orange flag just to the right of the pin to provide depth perception.
 Natural tee

 Hole 5 (S) is similarly a risk-reward hole, teeing from the concrete/rocks.
 Both the tee box and the basket are tucked in to the left of a rock road fairway, with the pin being protected by cedars and with MORE PUNISHING woods/briars on the right.
+There is a small orange flag just to the right of the pin to provide depth perception.
 It is a tough straight ahead shot to get to where you can run at the basket.
 As a reasonably solid RHBH player, this hole I've found to be much easier with a forehand S-shot over the woods on the left.
 If I were LHBH I'd use the S-shot as well.
+A righty Hyzer shot has to stay solidly in the fairway all the way to the basket and still fight through the protection foliage on the fade to the basket.
 Natural tee

 Hole 6 (S) is a birdie-able 250-foot straight tunnel shot, again open above.
 A little easier straight shot than 5 or 6, because the straight alley is on the tee-to-basket line.
 Again punishing woods on both sides, and if you shank it far right over into those briars, you could be looking at 5 or worse.
 Know your optional rethrow rule.
 Natural tee

-Hole 7 (R to S) is a wooded 450-footer with a set of drive-defining trees about 50 feet from the tee.
+Hole 7 (S) is a wooded 450-footer with a set of drive-defining trees about 50 feet from the tee.
 Those trees force you to choose a route; multiple routes are available to get to a good landing zone.
-It is very difficult deuce; it takes a pretty solid shot off the tee to give an easy approach to the pin.
+It is very difficult park, because the line becomes more wooded closer to the pin; it takes a pretty solid shot off the tee to give an easy approach to the pin.
 Natural tee

 NEW Hole 8 (pick'em) is the opposite direction from the old hole 9.
 It has two routes right and left.
 I've found the finish on the left side (the slight anny/mid turnover) to be more comfortable because there is more margin for error.
 On the RHBH hyzer shot (right side) you need to throw it further than it looks; the trees make you throw wider on the right hand lane, and you have to give it enough height and power spin to allow it to fade back to the pin.
 Natural tee